afmatar/ISQA3420/DFDDictionary.md

 #EXTERNAL ENTITIES

-  **Corporate Developer:**how make and help to developer the System.
+  **Corporate Developer:** How make and help to developer the System.

-  **Corporate Manager:**how response about the organize and do the mission
+  **Corporate Manager:** How response about the organize and do the mission
     for managing and check system for the project.

 #PROCESSES

-  **Manage software package form license scanning:** manage the data and the package License.
+  **Manage software package form license scanning:** Manage the data and the package License.

-  **Scan for Licenses:** manage and Scan for the Licenses information.
+  **Scan for Licenses:** Manage and Scan for the Licenses information.

-  **Summarize project Data:** summarize the software project License Vulnerability Information came from the manger and developer.
+  **Summarize project Data:** Summarize the software project License Vulnerability Information came from the manger and developer.

   **Summarize Policy:** Summarize the request and process the data flow came from the developer or   manager and send to policy data store.

-  **Make/create policy:** upload the policy.
+  **Make/create policy:** Upload the policy.